 Our Second Tier Program has also made strides in creating opportunities for diverse suppliers.
 Through this program, Southern Company encourages prime suppliers to extend subcontracting opportunities to diverse suppliers.
 The expectation for any prime partner working with us is to commit at least 20% of their contract value with Southern Company to small and diverse firms with an emphasis on minority, veteran and female-owned suppliers.
 This commitment can be realized using reasonable efforts through direct and/or indirect spend with diverse and minority subcontractors.
 This program has added opportunities for minority businesses through companies we do not own or manage.

-In 2021, spending with diverse suppliers was slightly below the targeted levels included in our annual incentive compensation program (93% supplier diversity goal payout based on 21.1% diverse spend for our Total Electric Companies1 and 41.3% diverse spend for Southern Company Gas).
+In 2022, spending with diverse suppliers exceeded goals included in our annual incentive compensation program (139% supplier diversity goal payout based on 24.5% diverse spend for our Total Electric Companies1 and 38.9% diverse spend for Southern Company Gas).

 1 Total Electric Companies is defined as Alabama Power, Georgia Power, Mississippi Power and Southern Nuclear.